 Women hear the word “estrogen” and immediately become concerned – not surprising given the findings of the Women’s Health Initiate in 2002 that hormone replacement is associated with a small increase in breast cancer risks.
 However, estrogen exposure from use of vaginal estrogen is much lower than that with hormone replacement, and blood levels of estrogen remain within the menopausal range.
 These small amounts of estrogen do not carry the same risks of blood clots as does hormone replacement, and there is no increase in uterine cancer rates with vaginal estrogen use for up to 5 years.
 Despite these differences, vaginal estrogens carry the same FDA warnings as systemic hormone replacement, and menopause experts have petitioned the FDA to correct the vaginal estrogen package insert.

-Ospemifine (Osphena) is an oral SERM (Selective Estrogen Receptor Modulator) that in the vagina, acts like estrogen, restoring vaginal moisture and the integrity of the vaginal mucosa.
+Ospemifine (Osphena) is an oral SERM (Selective Estrogen Receptor Modulator) that acts like estrogen, restoring vaginal moisture and the integrity of the vaginal mucosa.
 Ospemiphene can stimulate growth of the uterine lining, although in postmenopausal women, this effect is minimal.
 It does carry a small blood clot risk, although it is less than that of hormone replacement.
 One side effect of Ospemiphene is hot flashes.

-If you’ve been menopausal and celibate for a long time, estrogen and lubricants may not enough to restore normal sexual activity.
+If you’ve been menopausal and celibate for a long time, estrogen and lubricants may not be enough to restore normal sexual activity.
 In that case, your doctor can prescribe a set of vaginal dilators – soft plastic rods that come in graduated sizes from 3 mm to 10 mm in diameter, allowing for a gradual increase in vaginal capacity.

 Not every patient I’ve offered dilators feels up to the task.
-In that case, they confine their sexual activities to non-penetrative sex, which for many women is where the fun is anyway.
+In that case, they confine their sexual activities to non-penetrative sex, which for many women, is where the fun is anyway.

 Which brings me to…